Bible Study for Fear: What the Bible's 'Fear Not' Passages Actually Mean

 Paul's answer is not "be braver."
 It is a reminder of what the Spirit has already given: power (dunamis, the same root as dynamite), love (agape, the self-giving love that casts out fear according to 1 John 4:18), and self-discipline (sophronismos, a sound mind, clear thinking).

-The Spirit has already given these things.
-The imperative in the passage is perfect love drives out fear, because fear has to do with punishment."
+1 John 4:18 adds: "There is no fear in love.
+But perfect love drives out fear, because fear has to do with punishment."
 Fear at its root is often fear of judgment, of consequences, of being found inadequate and rejected.
 The love of God, which says you are fully known and fully accepted in Christ, removes the foundation that fear stands on.

-Passage 4: Matthew 14:22-33.
-Peter Walking on Water.
+Matthew 14:22-33: Peter Walking on Water

 Peter stepped out of the boat.
 That detail matters.
 When Jesus walked toward the disciples on the water, Peter was the one who asked to come to him.
 Jesus said "come" and Peter got out and walked.